-Roofs were traditionally local stone slate, but over the centuries other slates became available, numerous properties now have Welsh slate and a few have Westmorland slates.
+Roofs were traditionally local stone slate, but over the centuries, numerous properties now have Welsh slate and a few have Westmorland slates.
 These materials should be retained and repaired as necessary.
-Concrete tiles should not be used and wherever possible traditional material should be reinstated if unfortunate changes have happened.
-Many roofs include stone copings and kneeler detail.
-All of which are important architectural details which should be retained.
+Concrete tiles should not be used.
+Wherever possible traditional material should be reinstated if unfortunate changes have happened.
+Many roofs include stone copings and kneeler detail, all of which are important architectural details which should be retained.